tatianegercina/FinTech/01-Lesson-Plans/10-Time-Series/2/LessonPlan.md

   ![Images/stationarity02.png](Images/stationarity02.png)

 * The series is not quite perfectly stationary.
-The right side of the plot (between May and November in 2011) shows a higher variance.
+The right side of the plot (between May and November 2011) shows a higher variance.

 Walk through the next transformation: